Neeraj-Parihar/Seaching-algorithms/README.md

 # Seaching-algorithms
-This repository contains all the sorting algorithms which i studied in my lectures in college.
+This repository contains all the searching algorithms which i studied in my lectures in college.Hope this helps you to understand it better.